ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **C. Verify the Age of the individual so that the individual is authenticated**

-The system receives authentication request from partner with the parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, age
-Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition)
+1. The authentication service request should have a defined set of parameters.
+Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-2. The system retrieves the DOB of the individual in the auth DB based on the mapped UIN/VID.
+1. The system retrieves the DOB of the individual in the auth DB based on the mapped UIN/VID.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
-3. The system calculates the age of the individual based on the DOB.
+1. The system calculates the age of the individual based on the DOB.
 4. Validates if the Age of the individual is greater than or equal to the Age in the i/p parameter
 5. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
 1. Integrates the response with the static token generated for the authentication request.
 Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).